 Continuing to meet the needs of our Community: 2000 to today

-In 2012, our residential population includes 77 percent Jewish residents in the Jewish Home, 88 percent in Sarah Chudnow, and 90 percent in Chai Point.
-Currently, 70 percent of residents at the Jewish Home, 25 percent at Chai Point and 15 percent at Sarah Chudnow are receiving some type of governmental assistance to help pay for their care.
+In 2020, our residential population included 80% Jewish residents at Ovation Communities.
+Currently, 70 percent of residents at the Jewish Home and 22 percent at Chai Point are receiving some type of governmental assistance to help pay for their care.”

 Our Mission speaks to the strength of our Foundation in being able to work with families and provide services for their loved ones, regardless of their ability to pay.
 The guidance of our past and current leadership keeps us on the path of fiscal responsibility to those whose hard work and earnest vision paved the way for the successful organization we are today.

-Today, all three residences have become a gathering place for the Jewish Community.
+Today, both residences have become a gathering place for the Jewish Community.
 Entertainment, lectures, political discussions, and other group activities take place on each campus to engage and inform both the residents and community members.